 Nociceptors, Receptors, and Mediators

 The experience of feeling pain, or the detection of painful stimuli, is controlled by pain receptors.
-Different pain receptors detect different stimuli, such as the vanilloid receptors that detect heat or ASIC receptors that detect acidic substances.
+Different pain receptors detect different stimuli, such as the vanilloid receptors that detect heat or acid-sensing ion channels (ASICs) that detect acidic substances.
 Conduction and transmission of pain signals through the nervous system are transmitted via a series of ion channels.
-In states of inflammatory pain, hormone-like substances such as PGE2 and serotonin can enhance the sensitivity of the channels that mediate transmission of pain signals through the body.
+In states of inflammatory pain, hormone-like substances, such as prostaglandin E2 (PGE2) and serotonin, can enhance the sensitivity of the channels that mediate transmission of pain signals through the body.

 Damaged cells release inflammatory mediators because of injury.
 Inflammatory mediators either can activate nociceptors immediately or act on inflammatory cells to release more chemicals in the body that activate a pain response.
 Inflammatory cytokines are one type of mediator that can enhance inflammation and pain response.
 Some common inflammatory cytokines include tumor necrosis factor alpha (TNF-α) and interleukin (IL) cytokines like IL-1 and IL-6.
 Prostaglandins are also important inflammatory mediators and typically act on nociceptors, making them more sensitive to damaging stimuli.
-Commonly studied prostaglandins include PGE2 and the enzymes COX-1 and COX-2.
+Commonly studied prostaglandins include PGE2 and the enzymes cyclooxygenase-1 (COX-1) and cyclooxygenase-2 (COX-2).

 Inflammatory Pain Management